vectorgrp/xcp-lite/README.md

 ## Possible improvements

-- Create a minimal lock MPSC event queue, increase queue efficiency (optimize mutex contention) for many daq lists and events
+- Create a lock free algorithm to aquire an entry in the MPSC event queue
-- Support more types of calibration parameters, including types for curves and maps with axis
+- Support specialized types of calibration parameters, including types for curves and maps with axis
-- Avoid the mutex lock in CalSeg::Sync when there is no pending parameter modification
+- Avoid the mutex lock in CalSeg::Sync when there is no pending parameter modification or switch to a mcu algorithm
 - Improve the meta data annotations of the A2L serializer
-- Reduce the number of heap allocations and strings, reduce the overall memory footprint
-- Add sub groups of measurements for event instances
-- Improve the pointer provenance checks in XcpEvent
-- Add support to describe the application clock domain in rust
+- Add support to describe the application clock domain
 - Provide a no-std version and create an embassy example